UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch6.md

 language.
 Thus far, the tutorial has avoided details of the parsing.
 One of the benefits of using a tool like ANTLR4 is that you can accomplish a lot without needing to spend a lot of time thinking about the parser too much.
-With user defined operators we'll break that and get down and dirty with the parser a bit to make the operators work.
+With user defined operators we'll break that and get down and dirty with the parser a bit to make the operators work, in particular implementing user defined precedence.

 > [!TIP]
 > The actual value of user defined operator precedence in a language is a bit debatable, and the